lanimall/j2ee_messaging_apps/README.md

 * http://APP_SERVER_HOST:PORT/SimpleJmsConsumeWaitAndReply/messagecounters
 * http://APP_SERVER_HOST:PORT/SimpleJmsConsumeTheReply/messagecounters

-### Sample Profile 3b: JMS "Send to a Driver queue" which drives "Send And Wait" operations
+### Sample Profile 2c: JMS "Send to a Driver queue" which drives profile 2a with Synchronous Reply ("Send And Wait" for reply operations)

-Same as profile 3a, but in this case, the consumer app which consumes the driver queue messages will calls the "Send And Wait" EJB from the "SimpleJmsSendWithReply.ear" app of Profile 2.
+Same as profile 2b, but in this case, the consumer app which consumes the driver queue messages will calls the "Send And Wait" EJB from the "SimpleJmsSendWithReply.ear" app.

 #### Build

 ```
-   ant -Dj2ee-jms-examples.deployment_profilename=profile3b assemble
+   ant -Dj2ee-jms-examples.deployment_profilename=profile2c assemble
 ```

 5 applications should be created:
-* dist/SimpleJmsSendAndForgetToDriver.ear
+* dist/SimpleJmsSendDriver.ear
-* dist/SimpleJmsConsumeAndForwardToEJB2.ear
+* dist/SimpleJmsConsumeDriverAndForwardToSendWithReplySync.ear
 * dist/SimpleJmsSendWithReply.ear
 * dist/SimpleJmsConsumeWaitAndReply.ear
 * dist/SimpleJmsConsumeTheReply.ear